univention/univention-corporate-server/doc/developer-reference/repositories.rst

    A optional description for the repository.

 :samp:`repository/online/component/{NAME}/prefix`
-   Defines the URL prefix which is used on the repository server.
-This variable is usually not set.
+   ``DEPRECATED!`` Defines the URL prefix which is used on the repository server.
+   This variable should no longer be used.
+The path should be specified as a part of the URL configured in the ``server`` variable.

 :samp:`repository/online/component/{NAME}/layout`
    Defines the type of the repository: